andre-a-fernandes/SAut-Project/README.md

-# Astrobee SLAM: Simulataneous Localization and Mapping of a free-flying space robot using and EKF:robot:
+# Simultaneous Localization and Mapping on a free-flying space robot using EKF-SLAM :robot:

 Project for the Autonomous Systems course @ IST.